aanilgeo/Weather-App/README.md

 2. Click the "Get Weather" button.
 3. The app will fetch weather data for the specified city and display it on the screen.

 ## License

-This project is licensed under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).
+You're welcome to use, modify, and distribute the code according to the terms of the license.
+Feel free to contribute to the project by submitting pull requests or suggesting improvements.
+Let's learn and collaborate together!